Cwmynyscoy: Lone Parent Families (2001)

 10.9% of households in Cwmynyscoy are occupied by lone parents (Torfaen 10.8%, Wales 10.6%).

 Governance

 Cwmynyscoy is the name of an electoral ward to Pontypool Community Council, electing one community councillor.
-For elections to Torfaen County Borough Council, it is part of the Pontypool Fawr ward, which elects threee county borough councillors.
+For elections to Torfaen County Borough Council, it is part of the Pontypool Fawr ward, which elects three county borough councillors.

 Nature reserve

 Cwmynyscoy Quarry is a local nature reserve, within a disused quarry, home to a number of species including noctule bats and barn owls.